 Don’t only focus on search engine optimization, but also AEO, or answer engine optimization.
 People may type “hotels in Seattle” into a search engine, but with the ability to use voice to search on devices, “what are the best hotels in Seattle” is a long-tail keyword you want to rank for as well.
 Keep voice searches in mind when creating your content.

 Using Google Hotel Ads is another great way for hotel marketers to increase bookings.
-You can decide what you pay for the ads, and it allows customers to find you and book with you easily.
+You can decide what you pay for the ads, and it allows customers to find you and book with you quickly.
 This way, you don’t lose a portion of your profit to OTAs.
 That being said, you may still want to consider OTAs for sponsored ad placement, especially to increase bookings in your low season.
 Find creative ways to encourage direct bookings such as perks for your guests.

 Have A Mobile-Friendly Site

 One of the top digital marketing trends is to make sure your website is mobile-friendly.
 Many people search and surf sites from their mobile devices.
 This means that if your site doesn’t function properly on mobile, you’re missing out on traffic.
-Online travel searches and bookings can make up a huge percentage of your sales.
+Online travel searches and bookings can make up a considerable percentage of your sales.

-If your marketing efforts don’t include a content strategy, you aren’t taking full advantage of the traffic and potential guests content could bring.
+If your marketing efforts don’t include a content strategy, you aren’t taking full advantage of the traffic, and potential guests content could bring.
 Content marketing involves posting content on your social media channels and blog that stimulates interest in your hotel without directly promoting yourself.
-Still, it is important to remember to include calls to action regularly.
+Still, it is essential to remember to include calls to action regularly.
 Remind readers to follow you on social media, ask followers to subscribe to your newsletter, and encourage people to book with you.

 When creating content, keep your targets in mind.
-Millennials and Gen Xers are very interested in travel and hospitality, and once they discover a brand they like they can be very loyal.
+Millennials and Gen Xers are very interested in travel and hospitality, and once they discover a brand, they like they can be very loyal.
 Don’t only focus on the experience of staying at your hotel; provide a full picture of what you can offer and what experiences travelers can have.
 If you have unique dining venues or other perks on your property, highlight those in your content as well.

 Spend Time On Social

 Social media marketing is crucial to hotel success.
 First of all, it allows you to create brand awareness.
-Potential guests as well as previous guests can engage with you online.
+Potential guests, as well as previous guests, can engage with you online.
 Second, you can monitor and respond to any comments being made about your hotel.
 If you encourage social logins, you can capture data on your customers and use that to improve your marketing strategies.